mroonga/mroonga/doc/source/reference/limitations.rst

 Limitations about the value of columns
 --------------------------------------

-There is a limitation about DATE, DATETIME column in storage mode.
+There is a limitation about the value of column in storage mode.

+Mroonga storage engine executes automatic conversion against the value NULL.

-mroonga storage engine automatically convert 0 into 1 as the value of month or date.
+For example, if the value NULL is used in ``DATE`` or ``DATETIME`` columns, Mroonga storage engine automatically converts 0 into 1 as the value of month or date.

 Thus, the value 0 is treated as the 1st month (January) of the year or the 1st date of the month.

 And more, the value NULL is treated as the value of UNIX time 0 (1970-01-01 00:00:00).

+This kind of automatic conversion is not restricted to only ``DATE`` or ``DATETIME`` types.

+The value NULL is converted into the default value of columns.
+In most cases, it will be converted into empty string for column which belongs to type of string, 0 for column which belongs to type of numeric.

 Here is an example to show behavior described above.